Nutlope/algorithms/README.md

 ├── Data_Structures/           # Implementations of common data structures & notes
-│   ├── Python/                # All common data structures implemented in Python │   ├── JavaScript/            # All common data structures implemented in JavaScript ├── Problems/                  # Folder of leetcode problems broken down by data strcuture ├── Resources/                 # My notes from the top resources to crack coding interviews │   ├── EPI                    # My notes from "Elements of Programming Interviews in Python"
+│   ├── Python/                # All common data structures implemented in Python │   ├── JavaScript/            # All common data structures implemented in JavaScript ├── Problems/                  # Folder of meetings with people and notes ├── Problems/                  # Folder of leetcode problems broken down by data strcuture ├── Resources/                 # My notes from the top resources to crack coding interviews │   ├── EPI                    # My notes from "Elements of Programming Interviews in Python"